marek-mazur/albert-spell-extension/README.md

 ```
 https://github.com/albertlauncher/albert
 ```
-You can quickly check spelling of any word in any language you want.
+You can with it quickly check spelling of any word in any language you want.

 ## Installation
 Put extension file into right location and make it executable